Ortimus/llm-agent-response-verification/README.md

 4. Open notebooks in Jupyter or VSCode.
 5. Note: I have checked in the llm-env folder, so you can source that and use it instead of creating your own virtual env.

-To run live OpenAI examples, set your OPENAI_API_KEY in .env

-To run live Groq examples, set your GROQ_API_KEY in .env

-If there is no .env file or none of these keys are defined, the code should run in simulation mode.